bradzacher/dnd-notes/eberron/story/Arc2 - Sharn - Galifar Heist/Chapter 1/Chapter_1_Part_1.md

 # Part 1 - Meeting Morkas

-- Nyx will send the party to meet her contact, [[Morkas Flondriis]] - a Firbolg Wizard at The Spooky Kitten tavern.
+- Nyx will send the party to meet her contact, [[Morkas Flondriis]] - a Human Wizard at The Spooky Kitten tavern.
   - The Spooky Kitten is in lower dura.
   - She's been told by her contacts that Morkas has some information about what everything is looking for.